 Things can easily go wrong with the GPS even without malicious interference.
 For example, magnetic storms can put power grids out of action, blank out communications systems including the internet and destroy satellites (including those that serve the GPS).

-I warned of these dangers on this website in 2008 with my post Could The GPS Fail when I made the point that fortunately, when it comes to navigation at sea, we do have a back-up system which has been tried and tested over hundreds of years; of course I speak of Astro / Celestial Navigation.
+I warned of these dangers on this website in 2008 with my post Could The GPS Fail when I made the point that fortunately, when it comes to navigation at sea, we do have a back-up system; a system which has been tried and tested over hundreds of years; of course I speak of Astro / Celestial Navigation.

 It is all very convenient to find our way by GPS but what would we do without it when we are far out to sea where there are no roads, signposts or other landmarks to guide us?
 Prudent navigators keep up their skills in astro / celestial navigation by taking at least one astro fix a day when on passage.
 The reason they do this, is not only to practise their skills but also to keep a check on the GPS.
 In fact, many experienced yachtsmen and women do not employ GPS at all when on ocean passage but rely solely on their skills in astro / celestial navigation instead.

 If Astro / Celestial Navigation is new to you or you just want to brush-up your skills, you might be interested in the following.

 Books of the Astro Navigation Demystified Series:

 Astronomy for Astro Navigation

 You must be logged in to post a comment.